 Field Description ZENworks User Name of the ZENworks user logged in when the remote operation took place.
 Remote Operator Name of the remote operator who performed the operation.
 Console Machine Name of the device from which the remote operation was performed.
 Console IP IP address of the device from which the remote operation was performed.
 Operation The type of operation performed: Remote Control, Remote Execute, Remote View, Remote Diagnostics, File Transfer, or Security.
 Start Time The time when the remote operation began.
 End Time The time when the remote operation finished.
 Status The status of the remote operation: Success, Running, or Failure.

-View Remote Management Certificate Details: Displays the device certificate.
-A remote operator might validate the device credentials before performing a remote operation on the device.
-The following certificate details are displayed:
+Display Fingerprint: Displays the fingerprint for the device's self-signed certificate.
+A remote operator might ask you for the fingerprint in order to validate the device's credentials before performing a remote operation on the device.